South Australian Country Fire Service: Motor vehicle accident (MVA) spillages, and Road Crash Rescue (RCR)

 The Country Fire Service often performs these duties assisting other agencies.
 Such as the Metropolitan Fire Service (SAMFS), State Emergency Service (SES), South Australian Police (SAPOL), the South Australian Ambulance Service (SAAS) and Water Operations (Volunteer Coast Guard, SES, F MAS, life saving or Sea Rescue).

 Fire fighting

 Fire fighting is the main job of the CFS.
 They respond to any fires including country and urban.
-Fire fighters combat grass fires, bush fires, crop fires, scrub fires, haystack fires, and brush fence fires, house fires, chimney fires, car fires, rubbish bin fires etc. Most trucks carry breathing apparatus, and use foam as a fire fighting agent.
+Fire fighters combat grass fires, bush fires, crop fires, scrub fires, haystack fires, and brush fence fires, house fires, chimney fires, car fires, rubbish bin fires etc. Many trucks carry breathing apparatus (there are around 800 sets of breathing apparatus spread across the state with most groups having at least 2 brigades (each having 1 vehicle with a minimum of 2 sets) equipped.
+Vehicles are equipped with foam induction systems to allow the use of foam as a fire fighting agent should the operation require it.

 The CFS's specialty is the containment, control and extinguishing of bushfires.

 Special service

 The CFS is the combatant authority for HAZMAT (hazardous materials) incidents.
 However, not all brigades respond to these.
 As HAZMAT incidents require a lot of people, only about 1 in 10 brigades are HAZMAT trained, and resources are drawn from all over the state.

 Urban fringe brigades also do "Enhanced Mutual Aid" with the SA Metropolitan Fire Service.
 This involves change of quarters to metropolitan stations and responding to incidents in the metropolitan area.